-Call pattern
+Visit pattern

-The call pattern used in the NZHS, as described in Section 4, is an important part of achieving a high response rate.
-In 2014/15 surveyors followed a proven call approach, including visiting meshblocks at different times and on different days depending on the area they were working in.
-For about 90 percent of households, the first (or only) interview took place within seven calls (Figure 1).
+The visit pattern used in the NZHS, as described in Section 4, is an important part of achieving a high response rate.
+In 2016/17, surveyors followed a proven visit approach, including visiting PSUs at different times and on different days depending on the area where they were working.
+For about 90 percent of households, the first (or only) interview took place within eight visits (Figure 1).

-Figure 1: Proportion of households agreeing to first interview, by number of calls, 2014/15
+Figure 1: Proportion of households agreeing to first interview, by number of visits, 2016/17